Molecular and environmental basis for lifelong health

 Northern Finland population and disease cohorts – identification of factors contributing to lifelong health

 Northern Finland Birth Cohorts (1966 and 1986) are world famous prospective studies with genetic, environmental and clinical data spanning over 50 years.
 In addition, other unique disease cohorts including relevant clinical data and biological samples have been collected from patients with various diseases.
 These cohorts allow exploration of the evolution of long-term morbidity from prenatal period through childhood up to middle and old age, by means of identifying high-risk groups and biological markers.
-The focus of the research theme is translational with the aim to explore genetic susceptibility, environmental risk factors and their potential biomarkers for primary disease prevention, early diagnosis, and for personalized medicine.
+The focus of the research theme is translational with the aim to explore genetic susceptibility, environmental risk factors and their potential biomarkers for primary disease prevention, early diagnosis, and for personalised medicine.
 Multidisciplinary nature of the university enables integration of clinical and physiological science with biomedical engineering and ICT technologies.

 Cell-matrix interplay in tissue homeostasis – identification of novel targets for disease therapeutics and diagnostics